molecularsets/moses/README.md

 or clone the repository and build it manually:

 ```
-git lfs install
 git clone https://github.com/molecularsets/moses.git
 nvidia-docker image build --tag molecularsets/moses moses/
 ```

 3. Create a container:
 ```
-nvidia-docker run -it moses --network="host" --shm-size 1G molecularsets/moses
+nvidia-docker run -it --name moses --network="host" --shm-size 1G molecularsets/moses
 ```

-4. The dataset and source code is available inside the docker container:
+4. The dataset and source code are available inside the docker container at /moses:
 ```
 docker exec -it molecularsets/moses bash
 ```